Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

-Summary: The Motorola VerveOnes is no where near perfect, but it does a couple things very right.
-The carrying case looks and works great, and the earbud ergonomics is spot-on.
-We just wish that the audio delivery was more refined, which will likely keep it off our list of best headphones for working out.
+Summary: The Motorola VerveOnes is nowhere near perfect, but it does a couple of things very right.
+The carrying case looks and works great, and the earbud ergonomics are spot-on.
+We just wish that the audio delivery was more refined, like the Tenqa Fit Bluetooth headphone.

 What We Liked

 Unlike the Sennheiser Momentum Wireless headphones, there’s not a lot to the VerveOnes earbuds.
 That’s the point, after all, to minimize how much you have to carry around to get your tunes.
 However, because all you get are earpieces, handling needs some extra thought.
 Motorola’s solution is a snazzy cylindrical capsule that greets you upon opening the packaging.